wajiddaudtamboli/Ai-career-compass-Jk/RAILWAY_DEPLOYMENT.md

 1. Go to [Railway Dashboard](https://railway.app/dashboard)
 2. Click "New Project"
 3. Select "Deploy from GitHub repo"
-4. Choose your `jk-career-navigator` repository
+4. Choose the `Ai-career-compass-Jk` repository from wajiddaudtamboli
+5. Select the `main` branch for deployment

 ### Step 2: Add PostgreSQL Database
 1. In your project dashboard, click "Add Service"